Li Qingzhao: Poems

-Tis the season reds ebb and greens flow.

 Memorial Hall in China

 Shandong Zhangqiu Memorial Hall

 "Qingzhao Garden" is located at the bank of Baimai Spring in Mingshui, covering 18,000 square meters, including 1,270 square meters of buildings, 1,500 square meters of water, and 10,000 square meters of green space.
 It was officially opened on May 1, 1997, and is the most significant memorial to Li.

 Shandong Qingzhou Memorial Hall

 Qingzhou Li Qingzhao Memorial Hall is located at the Yangxi Lake outside the west gate of Qingzhou Ancient City.
 It covers an area of about 630 square meters.
 The building faces south; there are tunnels in the entrance to the north, road east built, shun river building, west of the four pine pavilion, are of Qing dynasty architecture.
 At the end of the corridor is a quadrillion built in 1993; on the door, there is a well-known poet Xiao Lao writing tablet "Li Qingzhao Memorial Hall".